LuisFelipeQuesada/UiPath/UIP_P05/README.md

 3. Log the response so it can be seen

 **Technologies**
-- UIPath
+- UiPath
 - REST API

 **Activities**
 - UiPath.WebAPI.Activities
 	- HTTP Request
-- UIPath Activities
+- UiPath Activities
 	- Log Message